Roseanne Barr Fires Back at Her Co-Stars Amid Roseanne Cancellation: You Throw Me Under the Bus

 The actress' comment was not lost on Fishman.
 "You fought, built, and designed Roseanne for inclusiveness," he answered back.
 "That is why yesterday was so out of character with the last 30 years.
 It was in your hands from the beginning to the end.
 No one can deny that."

-Barr's tune appeared to change hours later on Wednesday, as she tweeted, "I just wish ABC had not thrown two of the greatest actors in the world out with me-Laurie and John.
+However, the actress verbally rallied behind two of her most famous co-stars when she tweeted, "I just wish ABC had not thrown two of the greatest actors in the world out with me-Laurie [Metcalf] and John [Goodman].
 I'm so sick over this-they will never have better character actors on their network."

 her tweet made ABC very nervous and they cancelled the show.— Roseanne Barr (@therealroseanne) May 30, 2018